chenshen03/DeepHash-tensorflow/README.md

 # DeepHash-tensorflow

 This code repository is derived from [thulab/DeepHash](https://github.com/thulab/DeepHash) but adds more features.

-See the commit and update logs for details.
+See the commits and update logs for details.

 ## Update logs:
 - Metrics